luerhard/chapter_regression_and_artifical/main.md

-- confusion matrix
-- specificity / sensitivity ?
-- ROC Curve?
+### Hyperparameter tuning & Grid Search
+Most [!ml] models have so called _hyperparameters_.
+These are parameters that influence the way the models is trained and choosing these can have a great impact on model performance.
+Trying combinations of hyperparameters and choosing the ones that result in the highest model performance is called _hyperparameter tuning_.
+The [!rf] implementation used here has two hyperparameters to tune: the number of features to be considered at each decision node (`mtry`) [see also, @lantz:MachineLearningDiscover.2015, 369ff.], and `min.node.size`, the minimum size of the terminal nodes in every tree.
+The latter implicitly defines the maximum depth of our trees.

+A common approach to tune hyperparameters is a procedure called _Grid Search cross-validation_.\todo{write GridSearch CV; describe final model, selection based on Acc etc., compare to LogReg (create LogReg model with traning data)}

 ## Random Forest

-[!^rf!] ist an algorithm from the family of ensemble methods, meaning it is a compound of multiple simple algorithms called _Decision Trees_.
+[!^rf!] is an algorithm from the family of ensemble methods, meaning it is a compound of multiple simple algorithms called _Decision Trees_.
 Ensemble methods exploit the concept of majority voting, where multiple simple models are trained to capture different aspects of the data and the prediction is the outcome most models agree upon [@bonaccorso:MachineLearningAlgorithms.2017, 154].

 A Decision Tree is, as one would imagine, a tree of binary decisions on the data.